 “I was always watching what the kitchen was doing.
-I asked the sous chef if I could learn how."
+I asked the sous chef if I could learn how,” Justin said.

-“It’s just an excellent place to work,” he says of the bakery.
+“It’s just an excellent place to work,” he said of the bakery.
 “I love the people I work with.”

 The New york times, April 2017

 Ham or Lamb?
 The Easter Choice May Be Changing